 Who may be eligible?

-NEW: As of October 26, 2020, the CEBA Program has expanded to include borrowers currently operating through a personal account.
+As of October 26, 2020, the CEBA Program has expanded to include borrowers currently operating through a personal account.
 These borrowers may now be eligible for the program following completion of the pre-screen tool found here to determine potential eligibility.
 The borrower must open a business chequing/operating account with their financial institution before applying for CEBA.
-In addition NPSCU business members (including small businesses, sole proprietors, family-owned corporations and not-for-profits), must meet the full eligibility requirements of the program as set out by the Government of Canada for one of the following application streams:
+Additionally, NPSCU business members (including small businesses, sole proprietors, family-owned corporations and not-for-profits), must meet the full eligibility requirements of the program as set out by the Government of Canada for one of the following application streams:

 - Payroll stream: The Borrower’s total employment income paid in the 2019 calendar year was between $20,000 and $1,500,000 as evidenced on your 2019 T4 Summary of Remuneration Paid (T4SUM).
 If you cannot locate your T4SUM contact Revenue Canada for reissue.